jiangdongguo/AndroidUSBCamera/README.md

 &emsp;If you have any question or fun ideas, please issues to me.
-Of course, you can also send a email to me , and my email is **765067602@qq.com**.
-So, do not forget send logs at location **Android/data/com.jiangdg.jjcamera/files** together!
+&emsp;Of course, you can also send a email to me , and my email is **765067602@qq.com**.

+&emsp;So, do not forget send logs at location **Android/data/com.jiangdg.jjcamera/files** together!